 CIS 606 Analysis of Algorithms (3-0-3).
 Prerequisites: CIS 505 and CIS 506.
-Algorithms and their time/space complexities; models of computation; design of efficient algorithms: recursion, divide-and-conquer, dynamic programming; algorithms for sorting, searching, and graph analysis.
-Algorithms for parallel computing.
+Algorithms and their time/space complexities; algorithm design: recursion, divide-and-conquer, dynamic programming; probabilistic and randomized algorithms, greedy algorithms; algorithms for sorting and searching, and graph algorithms; computational geometry; NP-completeness.